111 Colchester Avenue

 Of course, these symptoms may not mean that you have cancer.
 They can also be caused by something else, but you must check with your doctor to find out.

-If you had an abnormal Pap test or you are experiencing unusual symptoms, we will typically perform one of more test to confirm a diagnosis:
+If you had an abnormal Pap test or you are experiencing unusual symptoms, we will typically perform one

 - Colposcopy: This is the first step after a Pap test.
 We take a specialized microscope called a colposcope to examine your cervix.
 We have an expert colposcopy clinic right here at our Women's Health Care Center.